Eldfin/SLIFOX/README.md

     Path to the output directory.
 - `direction_offset`: float
     The direction offset in degree.
 Default is zero.
+- `image_direction_sig`: np.ndarray (n, m, p)
+    Significances of the directions that will be multiplied with the fom image, to darken directions with low significance.

 ##### Returns
 - `rgb_fom`: np.ndarray (2*n, 2*m, 3)